mjwhitta/zoom/README.md

 ## Interested in security?

-Zoom allows to you create profiles for commands other than ag/ack/grep/pt.
+Zoom allows to you create profiles for all sorts of commands.
 This may make Zoom a friendly tool for Penetration Testers or Security Researchers who are looking for a simple way to store exploits.
-I've included some example profiles for searching for hard-coded passwords or unsafe C/Java/Javascript/PHP/Python code.
+I've included some example profiles for searching for hard-coded passwords or unsafe functions/includes in a handful of languages.
 These profiles are not created by default with `z --rc`.
 To create them run `z --secprofs`.

-These profiles have a hard-coded pattern so if you want to change the regex used, you can run the following command to change the code:
+These profiles have a hard-coded regex so if you want to change the regex used, you can run the following command to change the code:

 ```bash